-To people like me who were never exposed to international shows for a large part of growing up, SvS was the show what is F.R.I.E.N.D.S to many.
-Both these sitcoms are a masterpiece of first-rate comedy and feature characters who just can’t be forgotten.
-While the American show enjoys an even crazy following and has over 236 episodes to rewatch, the 70 episodes and a due second season leaves the SvS fans asking for more.
+To people like me who were never exposed to international shows for a large part of growing up, SvS was the show what F.R.I.E.N.D.S is to many.
+Both these sitcoms are a masterpiece with first-rate comedy and feature characters who become part of our lives.
+While the American show enjoys an even crazy following and has over 236 episodes to re-watch, the 70 episodes and a due second season leaves the SvS fans asking for more.

 IT DARED TO BE DIFFERENT

 The sitcom format, though had its fair share of popularity in India, was more often considered a product of the west.
 Unlike in the TV scenario today where the shows are either pseudo-modern with regressive storytelling or foreign adaptations with little originality, SvS was both modern and original.
 It gave independent women characters like Maya Sarabhai long before it was a compulsion to make one.
 It had racist, sexist and disabled jokes, but very few and not to the point of mockery.

 While on the other hand, characters from other shows were dying, re-appearing, getting plastic surgery and continued to look young even when the story would take years of leap.
 Naturally, some sections of the audience needed a break from the nonsense, and SvS provided just that.

 The show was proud to showcase the Gujrati community and made countless Bollywood references, which made the connect even stronger.
 And what worked the most was its authenticity in depicting the quirks of being a middle-class or an upper middle-class, who formed a majority of its target audience.
 Of course, they overdid the quirks many a times.
 But what is comedy without it?